 The District's operating budget has stabilized with the substantial completion of municipal annexations.
-Operations were funded by charging user fees of \$60 per household for fiscal year 2019, remaining unchanged from the prior fiscal year.
+Operations were funded by charging user fees of \$60 per household for fiscal year 2019-2020, remaining unchanged from the prior fiscal year.
 This rate was presumed to be sufficient to match the District's engineering, maintenance and operational demands.
 The fees are collected via special assessments that are added to property tax bills for properties served by the District.

 The District's current assessment is \$60 per property per year.
-For fiscal year 2018-2019 the District rate was approved with no changes.
+For fiscal year 2020 the District rate was approved with no changes.
 This rate provides the District with the necessary operating resources to match its needs.
-Operating expenses over this same period remained materially consistent with a decrease of 4.4 percent.
-The most significant decrease in expenditures has come from the costs the District pays to PGE.
-The shift to LED lighting has saved the District significant electrical power costs.
+Operating expenses had an increase of \$91,517 or 23.8 percent as a result of installation costs for streetlights that failed during the warranty period and were replaced by the manufacturer.
+Additionally, the District contracted out work to an engineering firm to create construction standards for developers to use when requirements dictate that they must add new streetlights to their projects.